taf2/curb/README.markdown

 libcurl(3), a fully-featured client-side URL transfer library. cURL and libcurl live at [http://curl.haxx.se/](http://curl.haxx.se/) .

-Curb is a work-in-progress, and currently only supports libcurl's 'easy' and 'multi' modes.
+Curb is a work-in-progress, and currently only supports libcurl's `easy` and `multi` modes.

 ## License